 The rand appears to have found some support at around R15.40 to the US dollar (the horizontal line) but the trend is not looking good at this stage.
 A falling rand has many impacts on the South African economy from the rising petrol price to falling business confidence.

+The mining sector was a major contributor to the second quarter’s 3,1% jump in GDP – which compensated for the 3,1% decline in the first quarter.
+In the third quarter, mining output was not so good indicating that high hopes for the third quarter may be misplaced.
+Mining contributes roughly 8% of GDP and the three main industries there are coal with sales of R10,3bn in July 2019, platinum group metals (PGM) with R9,6bn and gold with R7,9bn.
+Notably, coal is now South Africa’s largest mining production.
+We expect that the overall 3,4% contraction in mining output in July compared to June will have the effect of making a further rate cut less likely.
 Beneficiation is a term that often gets bandied around in discussions of South Africa’s economic future.
 The problem is that beneficiation requires [glossary_exclude]cheap[/glossary_exclude] power - which we no longer have.
 The cost of electricity has gone up by 523% since 2006 and as a result we have had to close as many as 40 smelters putting thousands of people out of work.
 We now export our chrome, iron ore and manganese to Asian countries and then have to import the steel and steel products from them.
 This stark fact shows the true cost of the capture and the collapse of Eskom as a viable operation.
 Jobs in beneficiation have been lost to other countries resulting in steadily rising local unemployment.

 The property sector has been hammered down by a lengthy period of relatively poor returns and the Resilient crisis, which reduced valuations substantially.
 In our view, all the bad news is now in the property sector and it is looking like good value.
 This is especially true of those property shares which are substantially located overseas and represent a rand-hedge.
 The JSE SAPY index (J253) is trading on a dividend yield of over 9% - which compares very favourably with the JSE Overall index which is on a dividend yield of 3,75%.
 The criticism of property is that it is fairly pedestrian as an investment, but this may well be an opportunity to invest in this solid long-term growth area at a significant discount.
 Consider the JSE-SAPY chart: